20+ FFmpeg Commands For Beginners - OSTechNix

 $ man ffmpeg

-And, that’s all.
-I hope this guide will help you to getting started with FFmpeg.
-If you find this guide useful, please share it on your social, and professional networks.
-More good stuffs to come.
-Stay tuned!
+And, that's all.
+I hope this guide has given you enough FFmpeg command examples to getting started with FFmpeg.

 The -sameq option is absent in recent versions of ffmpeg.